 Kyra H. Morris, CFP®

-For more information on financial planning, contact one of the Certified Financial Planners at Morris Financial Concepts.
+For more information on financial planning, contact one of the Certified Financial Advisors at Morris Financial Concepts.

 Bloomberg – Dow Plunges 666 Points as Rage Angst Sinks Bonds: Markets Wrap